-Lychee FM is an app that lets users to set up their own radio stations and record radio shows on their smartphones.
-The developers are aspiring to reinvent radio stations and give lay people the opportunity to become radio show hosts.
+Lychee FM is an app that lets users set up their own radio stations and record radio shows on their smartphones.
+The developers are aspiring to reinvent radio stations and give people the opportunity to become radio show hosts.

 Lychee FM plays right into the sweet spot of the collective nostalgic sentiments of young people who face a tough young adulthood plagued with a bleak job market and soaring housing costs.
 Founder Macro Lai has successfully lowered the technical threshold of producing a radio show by eliminating the need for hardware, servers, and complex software.
 Users can record their own shows and finish the editing and polishing all within the app, and then make their shows available in podcast form and on Wechat.

-In addition, the content of the shows is no longer subject to the strict regulatory scrutiny that has limited the creativity of traditional radio shows.
+The content of the shows is no longer subject to the strict regulatory scrutiny that has limited the creativity of traditional radio shows.

-Launched a year ago, it still remains unclear how Lychee FM plans to turn its user-generated content services into profit.
-That being said, the company already received a series A round of funding from Matrix Partners in October, along with a previous series B round from both Morningside Ventures and Matrix Partners.
+Launched a year ago, it still remains unclear how Lychee FM plans to turn its user-generated content into profit.
+That being said, the company already received a series A round of funding from Matrix Partners in October, along with a series B round from both Morningside Ventures and Matrix Partners.